poole/hyde/licenses/PRO-license.md

 ## Terms and Conditions
-1.  **Preamble:** This Agreement governs the relationship between you (hereinafter: Licensee) and qwtel.com (hereinafter: Licensor).
-This Agreement sets the terms, rights, restrictions and obligations on using Hydejack PRO Version (hereinafter: The Software) created and owned by Licensor, as detailed herein
+1.  **Preamble:** This Agreement governs the relationship between you (hereinafter: Licensee) and Florian Klampfer / qwtel.com (hereinafter: Licensor).
+    This Agreement sets the terms, rights, restrictions and obligations on using Hydejack PRO (hereinafter: The Software)
+    created and owned by Licensor, as detailed herein

 2.  **License Grant:** Licensor hereby grants Licensee a Personal, Assignable, Perpetual, Commercial, Royalty free, Including the rights to create derivative works, Non-exclusive license, all with accordance with